 Service Hours

-All parents of athletes are required to work/prep/organize or clean concessions yearly.
-All parents receiving any financial assistance are required to work a certain number of service hours as assigned by the administration in addition to athletic requirement.
+All parents of athletes are required to work/prep/organize, or clean concessions yearly.
+All parents receiving any financial assistance are required to work a certain number of service hours as assigned by the administration in addition to the athletic requirement

-Underclassmen are required to take 7 subjects each year.
+Underclassmen are required to take 7 classes each year.
 Seniors may take 6 classes.
-The only exception to this rule will be those enrolled in dual enrollment classes such as Motlow.
-Each student taking one dual enrollment class must be enrolled in at least five/four BCS classes depending on their year.
-Seniors taking two dual enrollment classes must be enrolled in at least 3 BCS classes.
+The only exception to this rule will be those enrolled in dual enrollment classes.
+Each student taking one dual enrollment class must be enrolled in at least five/four BCS classes, depending on their year.
+Seniors must receive a minimum of five credits their senior year and have at least 3 classes on campus.
 Students must be enrolled in a Bible, English, and Math course each year.
 Students may only drop courses under special request.
-All students must be present for chapel every day regardless of schedule.
+All students must be present for chapel every day, regardless of schedule.

 Must be enrolled as a full-time campus student beginning junior year and fulfill the following: